nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 ReStructuredtext uses several types of underline markers for headings.
 It's important that the length of the underline is at least as long as the words in the heading.

-In general we try to follow the pattern of
+In general, we try to follow the pattern of

 * First heading: ===
 * Second heading: ---
 * Third heading: ~~~
+* Fourth heading: ^^^

 "Double quotes"
 ~~~~~~~~~~~~~~~

 We use double quotes for strings in code, for example (nest.Create("iaf_psc_alpha")).

-Double or single quotes should not be used as an emphasis marker of any text.
+Double or single quotes should not be used as an emphasis marker for text.

 \``Double back tick\``
 ~~~~~~~~~~~~~~~~~~~~~~~

-The use of double back ticks is to provide an indicator for terms that will become links to reference pages or to highlight syntax constructs.

 Use the double back tick for: